 Google Assistant is always listening, just like Siri, Alexa, and Cortana.
 The automatic speech recognition functionality requires the smart assistant to be always waiting for the trigger words so it can respond.
 However, the recording only starts after the trigger.

-In reality, when you see an ad that is somewhat similar to what you were just talking about, it is most likely that you fit the profile of an advertiser’s contextual or behavioral targeting.
+In reality, when you see an ad that is somewhat similar to what you were just talking about, you most likely fit the profile of an advertiser’s contextual or behavioral targeting.

 Targeting voice searches with your search ads

 So, if you’re looking forward to targeting voice searches with your ads, you can go ahead and target questions and other long-tail keywords corresponding to natural language in your search ads campaign.
-But first, take into consideration that the Assistant does not include ads in its responses.
+But first, consider that the Assistant does not include ads in its responses.